otrv4/otrv4/architecture-decisions/005-mix-key.md

 **Status**: proposed

 ### Context

-Because of potential classical and known post-quantum weaknesses in ECDH, we need to find a way to add a second mechanism to increase the steps to take for an attacker who’s trying to read messages and MACs in a transcript after the conversation has finished.
+Because of potential classical weaknesses, and the potential of quantum computers arriving earlier than predicted, we want an additional mechanism that would protect against post-conversation decryption of transcripts using those weaknesses.

 We believe this can be achieved by mixing another key obtained from a Diffie-Hellman exchange into the KDFs.
 This additional key will be